The ‘closed door’ policy when working at home

 6. The only exception to the item (5) is when, say, you suddenly remember an email you really have to send today, or you’re working on a project that needs you to be on-call for a client or subcontractor.
 In that case, you may have to go back to work in the evening; but if you have to do this, don’t treat it as ‘just popping into the office’.
 Call it ‘going back to work for half an hour’ and, again, make sure you close that door while you are at work.
 So that when you finally finish work for the day, you can again close that door on your work, and your ‘work brain’ activity, until the morning.

 Meanwhile, in the real world

-In the real world of running your business, you won’t actually stick to all the above rules all the time.
+In the real world of being an employee working at home, or a sole trader running your home-based business, you won’t actually stick to all the above rules all the time.
 For example, when you take a break, you’ll go out of the office to make a cuppa but then you might take it back into the office to drink it while you continue to read your emails or reports (as if it’s possible to have a real ‘coffee break’ while you’re working).

 But the busier you get at work, the more important it is to make sure you switch off your work while you are not working, to allow you to relax mentally and physically, and to recover from that work.
 Otherwise, you’ll eventually burn out and be no use to anyone.

 So, when things get very busy, try to stick to all the rules in the above policy.